 High fire threat district

 CDWP directly participated in the development of the CPUC’s Fire-Threat Map, which designates a High-Fire Threat District.
-In the map development process, CDWP coordinated with Southern California Edison Company (SCE) and determined that because CDWP’s system is entirely undergrounded, that SCE would serve as territory lead for the region served by CDWP.
+In the map development process, CDWP coordinated with Southern California Edison Company (SCE) and determined that because CDWP’s system is nearly 100% undergrounded, that SCE would serve as territory lead for the region served by CDWP.
 CDWP has incorporated the High Fire Threat District into its construction, inspection, maintenance, repair, and clearance practices, where applicable.

 design and Construction Standards

-CDPW’s electric facilities are designed and constructed to meet or exceed the relevant federal, state, or industry standard.
+CDWP’s electric facilities are designed and constructed to meet or exceed the relevant federal, state, or industry standard.
 CDWP treats CPUC General Orders (GO) 95 and 128 as a key industry standard for design and construction standards for overhead and underground electrical facilities.
 CDWP meets or exceeds all standards in GO 95 and GO 128.
 Additionally, CDWP monitors and follows, as appropriate, the National Electric Safety Code.
 CDWP constructs, maintains, and operates its electrical lines and equipment in a manner that will minimize the risk of wildfire posed by those electrical lines and equipment.

 Vegetation Management